Last Updated on

 Ultimately, if you can identify an unmet need in your local area and market the salon so that it stands out from the others, you should be able to connect with clientele and build your business.

 Licenses and Permits

-Your local health department may or may not require nail technicians to have a professional cosmetology license.
-Be sure to contact your health department to find out their licensing policies for nail salons and their staff.
+Each state requires nail technicians to have a cosmetology license.
+Be sure to contact your local health department to find out their policies for nail salons and their staff.

 As the salon owner, you’ll also need to look into other local and state business licensing and permits that may be required locally.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.

 Things to consider before starting a nail salon business